lnharvin/kickstarter-analysis/README.md

 ## Analysis and Challenges
 The kickstarter data is simple and easy to work with.
 Pivot tables and a line charts will be included in this analysis.

 Using formulas was tricky.
 Double check your results on more than one row, by filtering the original dataset and verifying the values match before duplicating it's use.
-A simple typo in my formula caused me to waste time and produced false results, luckily it was on the first row and the value stuck out like a sore thumb for the others.
+A simple typo in my formula caused me to waste time and produced false results, luckily it was on the first row and the value stuck out like a sore thumb from the others.

 ### Analysis of Outcomes Based on Launch Date
 The most successful month to launch a campaign was in March.
 The worst was December.